Gianni Schicchi

 From October 2025 to January 2026, Pride In The Shirt has worked with youth groups across the New Forest, including Breakout Youth and spudWORKS’s Together group, as well as AFC Bournemouth’s Community Trust at their Ringwood Hub.

 Work is currently ongoing to bring the project into its next phase, and to expand its reach into the Southampton and Bournemouth areas.
-If you’re interested in learning more about or supporting the project, please follow us social media, or email prideintheshirt@gmail.com
+From September 2026, we’ll be running new sessions with AFC Bournemouth and their LGBTQIA+ supporters group Proud Cherries.
+Interested?
+Email proudcherries@gmail.com to express your interest.

 Illuminating Southampton’s Stories